exbotanical/ys/docs/guide/basic-tutorial.md

 }
 ```

 A root router is required for a Ys server.
-In Ys, a router is an object that handles routing incoming network requests to the appropriate handler function (also known as a multiplexer).
+In Ys, a router (also known as a multiplexer) is an object that routes incoming network requests to the appropriate handler function.

-By "root", we mean that the root router matches requests beginning with the path `/`.
+By *root*, we mean that the root router matches requests beginning with the path `/`.
 Later, we'll look at how to register sub-routers that match on specific sub-paths.

-On a router, we define routes.
-Each route corresponds to a specific path (which may be a regular expression), at least one (but potentially many) request methods, and a single handler function which is invoked whenever a request matches that route.
+On a router, we define one or more routes.
+Each route corresponds to a specific path (which may be a regular expression), at least one request method, and a single handler function which is invoked whenever a request matches that route.

 The `http_router` struct accepts as an argument a router attributes object `router_attr`.
-This attributes stores router-specific information such as middlewares, 404, 405, and 500 handlers, and CORS.
+This object stores router-specific information such as middlewares, 404, 405, and 500 handlers, and CORS.
 You can find more information about how the router attributes object is used in the [Routing Documentation](../documentation/routing.md).
-For now, we'll initialize it with `router_attr_init` and pass it to the router init function.
+For now, we'll initialize it with `router_attr_init` and pass it to the `router_init` function.

 Now that we have our root router, let's create our first request handler.